-Knowing where to find your ideal customers is one of the most effective ways to reach them.
-Therefore, a place where you can reach out and connect with your ideal customer is necessary as this increases the possibility of being hired.
-Always be prepared and ready whenever you are around such places, as you don’t know who you might meet, or might have a sudden interest in what you do.
-Few places you can get leads from are exhibitions/wedding shows, churches, conferences, or any particular events or concerts.
-A bridal or wedding show is the best place to not only get possible leads, but also meet other vendors in a similar field.
-Small retail stores may be worth finding out if these stores accept you leaving your complimentary business cards somewhere around the store, near the till counter, or have a flyer which says a bit more about what you do and can provide.
+Knowing where to find your ideal customers is one of the most effective ways of reaching out to them.
+A place where you can connect with your ideal customer is necessary as this increases the possibility of being hired.
+Always be prepared and ready whenever you are around such places, as you never know who you could meet, or might have an interest in what you do.
+Ideal places to get leads from are exhibitions/wedding shows, churches, conferences, or any social events or concerts.
+A bridal or wedding show is one of the best places to not only get possible leads, but also meet other vendors in a similar field.

-You could try ways of contacting them without being too involved in their privacy.
-Once in a while you could send them a personalised message on their special occasions, and if they are newlyweds, looking out for their wedding anniversary would be a good plus for your business, because through this they will remember you and will be an effective method for referrals.
+If you come across a potential lead, you could try ways of contacting them without being too involved in their privacy.
+Once in a while you could send them a personalised message on special occasions, and if they are newlyweds, looking out for their wedding anniversary would be a good plus for your business, because through this they will remember you and possibility for referrals.

-You may be surprised that you can also reach clients by building relationships with established businesses.
-These businesses would be places where newly engaged couples would most likely make as their first point of visit towards the planning of their special day.
-A jewellery store is one of the first places they would visit for rings and so it would be a great idea for a wedding planner to visit any of these local jewellery stores and see if you can promote your services to them.
+Marketing your business is a way of building relationships with professionals in your chosen industry.
+If you are starting out as a wedding planners, it would be worth considering stores/businesses where newly engaged couples would most likely make as their first point of visit.
+A jewellery store is one of the first places they would visit for rings and so it would be a great idea to request for your cards or flyers displayed at their premises.

-Reaching out to industry partners can be a real boost to building connections such as florists, bridal shops, event rentals, venues, caterers, photographers and can form as an ideal source of referral to your business.
+Reaching out to industry partners is a real boost to building connections such as florists, bridal shops, event rentals, venues, caterers, photographers and it can form as an ideal source of referral to your business.

 Write few blogs to engage your targeted audience.
 Few topics on what brides would like to know in regards to planning their wedding, or tips on why hiring a wedding planner would be ideal, honeymoon ideas etc. The purpose of writing blogs is so that capture readers who require information, and so they can also be interested to know about what service you provide.
 This way you build your audience and attraction to your business.